Stronger Operations. Smarter Strategy. Equitable Technology.

 The question isn't just "What does the data say?"
 It's "Whose data?
 Who collected it?
 Who's missing from it?"

-Every AI system includes mechanisms for community input, human override, and continuous equity auditing.
+Every system we build includes mechanisms for community input, human override, and continuous equity auditing.

-- Clients own the account and the system
+- Clients own the accounts and the systems

 - No one gets locked into any single vendor